UPPMAX/uppmax_intro_day_1/docs/sessions/start_interactive_session.md

 ???- question "Answer"

     There are multiple ways.
-The easiest is to look at the prompt: it has changed from `@r[1-5000]` to `@rackham[1-4]`, which means you are on a Rackham login node
+The easiest is to look at the prompt: it has changed from `@r[1-5000]` to `@pelle[1-4]`, which means you are on a Pelle login node

-- (optional) Start an interactive session on Rackham that lasts one hour and uses two cores.
-This is recommended when using RStudio on Rackham
+- (optional) Start an interactive session on Pelle that lasts one hour and uses two cores.
+This is recommended when using RStudio on Pelle

 ???- question "Answer"